Pryaxis/TShock/CONTRIBUTING.md

 _If you are confused, make a suggestion.
 We will determine scope and relevance for you._

-_If a person makes a suggestion in Slack, capture the suggestion as a Github issue.
+_If a person makes a suggestion in Discord, capture the suggestion as a Github issue.
 If a suggestion crops up on the forums, make a Github issue to capture it.
 If you want, direct the user to make a suggestion on Github, but set an alarm/timer/reminder so that if they don't know how to use Github or they don't have an account, an issue is still made and discussed.
-Make it clear that the issue is a surrogate issue for a suggestion from Slack/the forums too._
+Make it clear that the issue is a surrogate issue for a suggestion from Discord/the forums too._

 ### Pull Request Dev Guidelines